You can slash a lot of shots from your game if you eliminate three-putts - and four-putts!

 But your putter can drastically improve your chances of doing both those things.
 You might be playing a random putter someone gave you.
 That putter does not suit you and I can guarantee it.

 I'm a 1 handicap now, but when I first began playing this game, I jumped around from cheap putter to junk putter a lot.

 You lucky scoundrel!
 If I could go back, I would definitely read this article on the best putters for beginners to save me so much time and money.
 I could just pick one off the list here and leap frog my progress by years!

 Odyssey White Hot Pro 2.0

 Without a doubt, the Odyssey White Hot putter insert is simply the best on the market.
-Odyssey is #1 on Tour and #1 in golf.
+Odyssey is #1 on the PGA Tour and #1 in golf.
 There are pretenders to the crown but the true king of putter face inserts is Jon Snow...I mean Odyssey.